chaos-mesh/chaos-mesh/GOVERNANCE.md

 - Have contributed 6 or more substantial PRs.
 - Have an above-average understanding of the project codebase, its goals, and directions.

 Members that meet the above requirements will be nominated by an existing maintainer to become a committer.
+It is recommended to describe the reasons for the nomination and the contribution of the nominee in the PR.
 The existing maintainers will confer and decide whether to grant committer status or not.

 Committers are expected to review issues and PRs.
 Their LGTM counts towards the required LGTM count to merge a PR.
 While committership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work continues to be reviewed by the community before acceptance in an official release.